Asmaa6777/Audio-Player/README.md

 🎧 Overview

 This project is a modern dual audio player built with JUCE, featuring two synchronized players, a mixer, and a unique audio slicer innovation.
-It provides an immersive experience for playing, looping, and mixing tracks — ideal for creative experimentation, music production, or DJ-like control.
+It provides an immersive experience for playing, looping, and mixing tracks — ideal for creative experimentation, music production, or DJ-style control.

 🚀 Features
 🎵 1.
 Dual Audio Players